icaoberg/scholarcloud/README.md

 ![Wordcloud generated using example001](examples/example001/images/words001000.png)

 ### example002
-This downloads PDFS files hosted in the Murphy Lab website and extracts the text to be used to generate the wordclouds.
+This example downloads PDF files hosted in the Murphy Lab website (```found in links.out```) and extracts the text to generate the wordclouds.
 This is rather hacky as well.
 But it does the job.

 ![Wordcloud generated using example002](examples/example002/images/words001000.png)

+### example003
+This example attempts to scrape the Google Scholar page associated with Carnegie Mellon University to extract the list of scientists registered in the site along with the Google Scholar ID.